SebastianHall69/Texas_Hold-emPoker/README.md

 # Texas_Hold-emPoker
-It has a poorly implemented game of Texas Hold'em Poker
+It has a poorly implemented command line game of Texas Hold'em Poker